 The individual tax brackets have been redefined significantly.
 The 7 brackets range from 10% to 37%, and the income limits for each bracket have been modified.
 What does this mean?
 A taxpayer would not be subject to a higher tax rate until the taxable income reaches a higher amount.
 For example, previously, a Married Filing Jointly couple that had taxable income of $18,650 or less was subject to a 10% tax rate.
 Now, the taxable income limit is $19,050 or less for the same rate.

 For the majority of the tax brackets, the tax rate was lowered and the income limits were adjusted.
-For the lowest income bracket and those who fall in the 35% tax bracket, the tax rate actually stayed the same, but the income limit for each was raised (meaning you may have earned more money in 2018, but still fall into this same category).
+For the lowest income bracket and those who fall in the 35% tax bracket, the tax rate actually stayed the same, but the income limit for each was raised (meaning you may have earned more money, but still fall into this same category).
 So, no matter which of the seven tax brackets you fall into this year, you will likely pay fewer taxes — but exactly how much less depends on your income and marital status.

 The Child Tax Credit has increased from $1,000 to $2,000 for each qualifying child under the age of 17.
 Though not a deduction, credits are very valuable.